 It can be difficult to spot cocaine abuse, but symptoms tend to increase in severity over time.
 Those who are abusing more than one stimulant at a time will have more visible side effects.
 Furthermore, it may take longer to recover from drug use.

 Changes in mood and behavior

 Lost sense of smell and taste

 Problems with memory and attention

 Unexplained high or low energy levels

-If you or someone you know is struggling to stop using cocaine or other stimulants, please call The Recovery Village Palm Beach to ask about cocaine addiction treatment.
+If you or someone you know is struggling to stop using cocaine or other stimulants, please call The Recovery Village Palm Beach at Baptist Health to ask about cocaine addiction treatment.
 The effects of abusing stimulants are difficult to notice at first, but they can cause permanent damage and lead to life-altering consequences.
-Call The Recovery Village Palm Beach to speak with a representative about treatment options.
+Call The Recovery Village Palm Beach at Baptist Health to speak with a representative about treatment options.